Exdyy/CSCI261/Set2/L2E/README.txt

 We have to tell gdb to add the breakpoint when the function is called, since  we cannot specify a certain line because the function definition is in a separate file.

+Alternatively, you can add the breakpoint inside the function file by inputting the following: b calculator_functions.cpp:15

 2. Run the program, requesting to add 4 and 5

 run